cathyluc/cathyluc.github.io/resume.md

 # Summary

 ```
-Highly advance in the ue of GIS and geographic statistics.
-High interest in utilizing GIS technologies on improving contemparary urbanlization
+- Highly advance in the ue of GIS and geographic statistics.
-in developing countries and assist urban planning through analysis of "big data".
+- High interest in utilizing GIS technologies on improving contemparary urbanlization in developing countries.
 ```

 # Work Experience